-Carne en polvo is a staple in the Andean region of Colombia.
+Carne en Polvo is a staple in the Andean region of Colombia.
 It is a bit bland if you it eat alone, but it is great as part of the “Bandeja Paisa”.
 My grandmother would mix it with hogao and serve it over white rice which was delicious too.

-Powdered beef was one of my favorite foods growing up because I didn’t like to chew meat.
+Carne en Polvo (Powdered beef) was one of my favorite foods growing up because I didn’t like to chew meat.
 My mom found that serving beef this way was the best way to get me to eat it.

 Ingredients